By Andréa de Paiva

 With the heightened tension and the preparation to enter the fight or flight state, other cognitive functions may decline.
-We become momentarily less intelligent, less creative and even our memory doesn’t work as well.
+We become momentarily less intelligent, less creative and even our memory doesn’t work that well.
 That’s why it’s so common, when we get lost in major urban centers, to panic and get even more lost.
-When we panic, our brain’s amygdala takes control of the situation.
-Because of that, we have a hard time remembering where we came from, recalculating the route and memorizing the way we’ve been going through.
+When we panic, our brain’s amygdala becomes more active and we have a hard time remembering where we came from, recalculating the route and memorizing the way we’ve been going through.

 And how can NeuroArchitecture help architects create less disorienting spaces?
 The answer is simpler than it seems: our brain was hardwired to live in nature.
 It was made for locating in that type of scenery, whether by the position of the sun or the stars, or by geographical references, such as a river, a higher mountain, a big rock etc. When we create buildings where all the hallways are uniform, we take away any reference that could help us locate ourselves.
-The same goes for cities where streets and avenues are all similar.
+The same goes for cities where streets and buildings are all very similar.
 We need to bring these characteristics of nature to the spaces we create.
-Whether through the use of colors, textures, layouts, forms, proportion of elements etc, architects must create characteristics that serve as references to help in the process of navigation through spaces.
+Whether through the use of colors, textures, layouts, forms, proportion of elements etc, architects must create characteristics that serve as references that people can easily recognize.

 References: Boone.
 A., Gong, X., Hegarty, M. (2018) Sex differences in navigation strategy and efficiency.
 Memory & Cognition: Volume 46, Issue 6, pp 909–922 Gage, F. (2004) Structural plasticity of the adult brain.
 Dialogues in Clinical Neuroscience: 2004 Jun; 6(2): 135–141.